ZahraMoezkarimi/zahramoezkarimi.github.io/README.md

 ## Zahra Moezkarimi
 I am a postdoctoral researcher at Mälardalen University (MDU) in Västerås, Sweden.
 I work on modeling, formal verification, and synthesis of Cyber-Physical Systems, with an interest in data-driven approaches.

 Currently, my research focuses on redundant distributed controllers and controller synthesis.
 My main tool for this work is Rebeca (Reactive Object Language), an actor-based language tailored for the modeling and formal verification of reactive, concurrent, and distributed systems.
 I use the timed extension of Rebeca, Timed-Rebeca, and Rebeca's user-friendly model checking tool, Afra.
-Recently, I have expanded my research to include NeurosymbolicAI approaches, aiming to mitigate the unpredictability in the behavior of AI components within AI-enabled Autonomous Cyber-Physical Systems (ACPS).
+Recently, I have expanded my research to adress the unpredictability in the behavior of AI components within AI-enabled Autonomous Cyber-Physical Systems (ACPS).

 <!--

+I have expanded my research to include NeurosymbolicAI approaches, aiming to mitigate the unpredictability in the behavior of AI components within AI-enabled Autonomous Cyber-Physical Systems (ACPS).

 I am currently working on modeling and formal verification of Cyber-Physical Systems (CPS), with a particular focus on redundant distributed controllers and controller synthesis.
 My main tool for this work is Rebeca (Reactive Object Language), an actor-based language tailored for the modeling and formal verification of reactive, concurrent, and distributed systems.
 I am utilizing the timed extension of Rebeca, Timed-Rebeca, and Rebeca's user-friendly model checking tool, Afra.
 -->